Essential Scuba Tips to Plan Your Maui Vacation

-1. Research Maui Dive Sites: Shore Dives vs. Boat Dives?
+1. Research Shore vs. Boat Diving in Maui

-For a more comprehensive description of Maui’s shore diving sites, check out our blog post, Maui Shore Diving: Official Guide.
-See the popular Maui Information Guide for an excellent description of both boat diving sites and shore dive sites.
+For a more detailed description of Maui’s shore diving sites, refer to the Maui Shore Diving: Official Guide and the popular Maui Information Guide, which offers excellent descriptions of boat and shore dive sites.

 Shore diving at Ka’anapali Beach.